JonahKF/odin-battleship/README.md

-# template
+# Battleship

-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Battleship created in vanilla Javascript for The Odin Project.
+Currently only supports a single human player vs. a computer.